 Day 04: Pokhara - Jomsom – Kagbeni 2860m.
 4 hrs

 Early in the morning a 20 minutes scenic adventure flight land at Jomsom the district headquarter of Mustang.
 After a final pack up and porter arranged, trek on gradual path on the Kali Gandaki river bend for about 4 hrs and reach to Kagbeni.
 Over night stay at tent

 Day 05: Kagbeni – Muktinath 3750m 7hrs

-The trail first follows the kaligandaki river then crosss asuspension bridge and ascends to Jharkot for the lunch then an easy wal to Muktinath for the over night.
+The trail first follows the Kaligandaki river then cross a suspension bridge and ascends to Jharkot for the lunch then an easy walk to Muktinath for the over night.

 Day 06: Muktinath - Jomsom 2790m 6hrs trek.